Sachinhm22/scroll-rollup-lifecycle/README.md

 It is written for new infrastructure engineers who want a system-level mental model of how Scroll connects execution, batching, data availability, and proof verification.

 ---
+## Why This Document Exists

+The official Scroll documentation explains execution, batching, and proving in modular sections.

+However, for new infrastructure engineers, it can be difficult to follow a single transaction linearly across system boundaries.

+This document provides a lifecycle-first view of the system — focusing on how one transaction moves from submission to finality — without diving into upgrade history or prover internals.

 ## 1. Transaction Enters the System